Allano256/css-html-project/README.md

 # TOP TALENT AGENCY

 This is a static website created for athletes looking for branding and management.
 The website is responsive on all devices as visually illustrated below.
+This site is created with the intention to attract potential top level athletes to partner with the agency in their career.
+The level of professionalism highlighted beneath.

 ![css-html-project](assets/images/responsive.png)